-Molly Hatch’s Paragon was made sourcing Chinese ornament patterns from Owen Jones’ nineteenth-century archives.
+Molly Hatch’s Paragon uses Chinese ornamental patterns from Owen Jones’ nineteenth-century archives.
 Paragon extends Hatch’s series of works in which she explores the relationship between the historic and the contemporary through the deconstruction of traditional patterns.
-In one of her most abstract works, Hatch re-contextualizes a historic floral surface pattern through painterly brush strokes over 63 porcelain plates.
-Hand-painted with glaze, underglaze, and 11-karat gold luster, each plate reveals Hatch’s unique approach to painting— through the use of abstracted lines, bold forms, and captivating plays between positive and negative space.
-Together, the plates form a unique wall installation, reawakening interest in the historic through a 21st-century technique and aesthetic.
+In Paragon, one of her most abstract works, Hatch modernizes a historic floral pattern with painterly brush strokes over 63 porcelain plates.
+The work reawakens interest in the historic through 21st-century aesthetic choices.

 Dimensions: 70″ W x 90″ H x 1.5″ D